seattlerb/zenhacks/README.txt

 ** REQUIREMENTS:

 Lots...
 RubyInline, Ruby2C, ParseTree.
 Probably others.
 Not all dependencies are required for all hacks.
+There may be some tweaking needed to run the demo.sh files.

 ** INSTALL: